secretstartups/handbook/business-technology/enterprise-applications/guides/product-catalog/index.html.md

   - Recurring Charges: a charge that is billed on a regular basis until removed from a Subscription.
   - One-Time Charges: a charge that is only billed once.
   - Usage Charges: a charge that is billed in arrears based on consumption.
-    - When `Usage` is selected, the `Any Included Units?` option appears.
-Identify if there will be any units included in the charge, for example: _phone plan with 1000 included minutes with overage fees after_.
+    - If `Usage` is selected, fill out the `Any Included Units?` section too.
+    - This is used to identify if there will be any units included in the charge, for example: _phone plan with 1000 included minutes with overage fees after_.

 **Unit of Measure (UOM)**
 - The most common unit of measure is `Seat`.
 Select `Other` if your need is related to a different UOM and name it (example: Each, Instance, License, Workshop, Minutes, Packs).
+   - If your product will be a `Flat Fee` Charge Model, this section can be left blank.

 **Charge Model**
 - There are 4 charge models.
 Select the correct one for your use case based on the explanation below:
    - With `Per Unit Pricing` the product/service is priced per unit of measure (UOM).
-   - With `Flat Fee` the product/service is a single fixed price for 1 unit of measure (UOM).
+   - With `Flat Fee` the product/service is a single fixed price per purchase.
    - With `Tiered` the product/service is progressively priced as volume changes.
    - With `Volume` the product/service is priced based on the volume purchased.

 **Charge Timing**
-- Select how the Customer is expected to pay, if `after invoice upon completed services` or `upfront for amount of the services`.
+- Select how the Customer is expected to pay for this SKU

 **List Price**
-- Add the dollar amount per unit of measure.
-Example: _$250/seat/quarter_
+- Add the dollar amount price of the SKU.
+If a unit of measure is associated to this SKU, explain the dollar amount per UOM (Example: _$250/seat/quarter_)

+In the issue template, three asteriks (***) next to sections in Step 1 are considered a "non-standard" configuration request and require additional Cross-functional approvals in Step 2.
+{: .alert .alert-warning}

-#### 2. Cross-functional Approval For Pricing and Non-Standard Requests (if applicable)
+### Step 2.
+Cross-functional Approval For Pricing and Non-Standard Requests
-_For non-standard SKUs (marked with *** in the sections above), additional approval from key stakeholders is required before progressing to following steps.
-This will allow those teams to do a pre-evaluation of the request and escalate any concerns within their teams.
-It is the Submitters responsibility to accurately assign the Issue for approval and follow up with approvers before progressing to Step 3._

-- To reduce the overall time required to get a new SKU reviewed and approved, consider making an accompanying slack channel similar to [this one](https://gitlab.slack.com/archives/C03KMK6LASY).

-### Pricing
-Pricing approval required on ALL SKU creation or update requests and the following must be provided:
+**Pricing approval required on ALL SKU creation or update requests**:
-   - Link to Cost of Goods Sold (COGS) spreadsheet (Make a copy of [this template](https://docs.google.com/spreadsheets/d/1em_4RiKOzvA3W9N4FxjmDxH6Rtr4my_o6ZifSXEWz0o/edit#gid=1853638008))
+   - Provide a link to the Cost of Goods Sold (COGS) spreadsheet (Make a copy of [this template](https://docs.google.com/spreadsheets/d/1em_4RiKOzvA3W9N4FxjmDxH6Rtr4my_o6ZifSXEWz0o/edit#gid=1853638008))
-   - Justification if project margins are below 55% for internally delivered services
+   - Provide a justification if project margins are below 55% for internally delivered services
-### Fulfillment
+   - Obtain approval from the `Senior Director of Product Monetization`

-Fullfillment approval required if:
+**Fulfillment approval required if**:
    - Proposed SKU (meant to be) sold to Customers: `Self-serve`
    - Any non-standard (***) Charge Type, Charge Model, Charge Timing requests
-### Sales Operations
+   - Obtain approval from the `Principal Product Manager`

-Sales Operations approval required if:
+**Sales Operations approval required if**:
    - If SKU has limited quoting availability (only available to sell by certain groups)
    - Any non-standard (***) Charge Type, Charge Model, Charge Timing requests
+   - Obtain approval from the `Senior Manager of Deal Desk`

 <div class="panel panel-success">
 **Next Steps**
 {: .panel-heading}
 <div class="panel-body">

-- Once all approvals from Step 2 are obtained, assign the issue to `@andrew_murray` for Finance Approval in Step 3.
+- Once all required cross-functional approvals are obtained, appropiately assign the issue as described in Step 3 of the issue template to obtain Finance approvals:
-- After Finance Approval is obtained assign the issue to:
+   - For **Finance**, assign the issue to the `Senior Director of Revenue Accounting`
-   - `@msubramanian` for input on the Invoicing, Revenue, and Custom Fields sections
+   - For **Revenue/Billing**, assign the issue to `Senior Manager of Revenue Accounting` for input on the Invoicing, Revenue, and Custom Fields sections
-   - `@jgladen` for input on the Taxation section and confirm if these professional services are used to support the self-managed (SM) software, SaaS or both
+   - For **Tax**, assign the issue to the `VP of Tax` for input on the Taxation section and confirm if these professional services are used to support the self-managed (SM) software, SaaS or both
-- Once Finance is complete, assign the Issue to the approvers in Step 4 (`@david`, `@brobins`, `@james_harrison`, `@dsakamoto`, `@mmcb`).
+- Once Finance approvals are obtained, send a request in the appropiate slack channel as described in Step 4 the issue template to obtain Management approvals:
-   - Note that it is the Submitters responsibility to ensure all the appropriate approvals are obtained before progressing to Step 5.
+   - For **Product Management Approval**, tag the `Chief Product Officer` in #product
+   - For **Finance Management Approval**, tag the `Chief Financial Officer` in #cfo-approvals
+   - For **Sales Management Approval**, tag the following individuals:
+      - `Senior Director of Sales Operations` in #sales-support
+      - `VP of Customer Success` in #customer-success
+      - `Chief Revenue Officer` in #cro-approvals
-- After approvals are obtained, please add the `BT Finance Systems` label and assign `@brianmwong` to configure the SKU in Zuora and Salesforce.
+- After all management approvals are obtained from Step 4, please add the `BT Finance Systems` label and assign `@brianmwong` to configure the SKU in Zuora and Salesforce in Step 5
-- After the SKU is configured and the SKU will be sold through the channel, assign `@bpippala` to add this link to the [quarterly update issue](https://gitlab.com/gitlab-com/sales-team/field-operations/channel-operations/-/issues/485) to ensure this new SKU/Product is added in the upcoming Pricebook and any other necessary information
+- If the SKU will be sold through the channel, assign the issue to the `Sales Operations Analyst` listed in Step 6 to add the SKU to the quarterly update issue, the upcoming Pricebook and any other necessary information
 - If the SKU requires a service description, it is the submitter's responsibility to complete step 7

 </div>
 </div>

-### How to Retire a SKU
+## How to Retire a SKU

-#### Request Type

-This section is to determine whether the request is to retire a Professional Services SKU or a Non-Professional Services SKU.
-Check the correct box according to your need.
-Different stakeholder approval is required depending on the request type.

-#### Submitter
-_It is the Submitters responsibility to ensure all required information and appropriate approvals are obtained for each Step prior to progressing forward in the SKU retirement process._

-**Please assign the SKU Retire Issue to yourself and complete all sections of Step 1**
+It is the Submitters responsibility to ensure all required information and appropriate approvals are obtained for each Step prior to progressing forward in the SKU process. **Please assign the SKU Request issue to yourself by clicking on the `Edit` button on the right-hand panel of the issue.** Any missing or incomplete fields will result in a delay to the review and/or approval of your SKU retirement request.

-- On the right-hand panel of the issue, make sure to add yourself as the assignee by clicking on the `Edit` button and assigning yourself.
+{: .alert .alert-warning}

-#### 1. Product Information
+### Step 1.
+Product Information

-_Completion of all fields is necessary for approvals.
-Any missing or incomplete fields will result in a delay to the review and/or approval of your request._

 **Identify Rate Plans to be retired**
 - In this section, list all the rate plan IDs that need to be retired.